kktos/jsasm6502/README.md

 Memory can be segmented in parts and you can set your code to be assembled for a specific part.
 This will allow you, for instance, to control whether your code can fit in a segment.
-To set up segments, you will need a yaml conf file with an entry segments with hold the map of your segments.
+To set up segments, you have 2 ways : the conf file or in your sources.

+In the yaml conf file, you'll have an entry "segments" which will hold the map of your segments.
 For each segment, you have to define the starting and ending addresses.
 And optionally, a padding value to fill the unused space (default is $00).
 ```yaml
 # jsasm.conf